alinedefreitasocn/alinedefreitasocn/README.md

 ### Hi there 👋
+My name is Aline, I'm an oceanographer passionate about coding

 <!--
 **alinedefreitasocn/alinedefreitasocn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.